 Check your application status

-Remember, it is your responsibility to make sure we receive your complete application by the deadline.
+Remember, it is your responsibility to make sure we receive your required application materials by the deadline.
 Log in to your Applicant Center to check the status of your application and all requirements.

 Applicant Center FAQ

 Log in to your Applicant Center.
 Once you’re logged in, look for two things: